ShivenPatel19/NMSLite/README.md

 ```

 3. **Configuration:**
-All configuration is loaded from `application.conf` in the application root directory.
+All configuration is loaded from `src/main/resources/application.conf`.
 To customize settings, edit the configuration file before building:

 ```hocon